arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

 #### Arduino Sketch

-We can now build the Arduino sketch that will be used to establish communication with the IoT Cloud and manage data traffic.
-The base sketch will be needed and can be found as discussed in the ['Setting Up the IoT Cloud'](#setting-up-the-iot-cloud) section.
+We can now build the Arduino sketch that will be used to establish communication with the Arduino IoT Cloud and manage data traffic.
+The base sketch will be needed and can be found as discussed in the ['Setting Up the Arduino IoT Cloud'](#setting-up-the-iot-cloud) section.

 Most of the code will keep the same structure contrary to the `loop()` and `onCloudButtonChange()` functions.
 It will integrate the 'Shared variables' with the `PLCOut.Shared_Variable` or `PLCIn.Shared_Variable` to establish information exchange between the device and platform.